rate-nl/ISO/readme.md

 ## 8. Physical Access Control

-- Building entry requires key card access.
-- Office access is secured by key.
-- NAS and Development Server are stored under lock.
+- **Access Restriction:** Only the CEO has keys and authorized access to this room.
+No other individuals, including family members or guests, are permitted entry or access to Rate infrastructure or devices.
+- **Physical Protections:** The room is protected by reinforced locks, an intrusion alarm system, and camera surveillance covering both the room and all external entry points to the home.
+- **Monitoring:** The CEO regularly reviews camera footage and performs physical inspections during scheduled asset inventory reviews.
+Any unauthorized access attempt or suspicious activity is logged and immediately reported to the Managing Director.
+- **Device Handling:** Devices (such as NAS and Development Server) are never left unattended outside the locked room, and are always secured when not in direct use by the CEO.
-- Production servers are cloud-hosted on Hetzner.
+- **Production servers:** are cloud-hosted on Hetzner.

 ## 9. Responsibilities